richard5zx/CertificateGetter/certifificate_getter_app/Blog.md

     Achievements:
         - Fixed bug in
         - Delete functions fixed
-        - Mor delete functions fixed
+        - More delete functions fixed

     To do:
         - Think about refactoring